 What do you really want to do?
 Write a novel or poetry book, do street photography, live happily, play the guitar, dance, draw, cook, practice wood burning, play the piano, the violin, the guitar, dance, snow board, get 1000 subscribers on You Tube, hang out outside, bake, plan events, construction, comics, make games.

 What have you always wanted to try or do?
-Become a stewardess, accomplish a back handspring, become a therapist, own horses, melt metal, horseback ride, make and design clothing, start a craft fair for Talking Stick, sell crafts and baked goods, play hockey, act in a play, make jewelry, build things with wood, ski, make a movie, make duct tape clothing, write a novel, make a twenty layer cake, make a scientific breakthrough in molecular biology, experimental or theoretical physics, or genetics.
+Become a stewardess, accomplish a back handspring, become a therapist, own horses, melt metal, horseback ride, make and design clothing, start a craft fair for Harmony, sell crafts and baked goods, play hockey, act in a play, make jewelry, build things with wood, ski, make a movie, make duct tape clothing, write a novel, make a twenty layer cake, make a scientific breakthrough in molecular biology, experimental or theoretical physics, or genetics.

 What have you always wondered about?
 Anti-gravity and the mystery behind robotics, how bones grow and repair, how color works, how diseases work, how single cell organisms live, what colors do dogs see? eating in anti-gravity, technology behind cell phones, where the first drop of water came from, astronomy, what do babies think before they speak, theories of evolution, how frogs live at the bottom of the pond in freezing water.